Minor convictions for ex-CIA coder in hacking tools case

 NEW YORK (AP) — A former CIA software engineer accused of stealing a massive trove of the agency’s hacking tools and handing it over to WikiLeaks was convicted of only minor charges Monday, after a jury deadlocked on the more serious espionage charges against him.

-Joshua Schulte, who worked as a coder at the agency’s headquarters in Langley, Virginia, was convicted by a federal jury of contempt of court and making false statements after a four-week trial in Manhattan federal court that offered an unusual window into the CIA’s digital sleuthing and the team that designs computer code to spy on foreign adversaries.
+Joshua Schulte, who worked as a coder at the agency’s headquarters in Langley, Virginia, was convicted by a jury of contempt of court and making false statements after a four-week trial in Manhattan federal court that offered an unusual window into the CIA’s digital sleuthing and the team that designs computer code to spy on foreign adversaries.

 After deliberating since last week, the jury was unable to reach a verdict on the more significant charges.
+They had notified U.S. District Judge Paul A. Crotty on Friday that they had reached consensus on two counts, but were unable to reach a verdict on eight others.

+After they were instructed to resume deliberations Monday, jurors sent a note saying they were “extremely deadlocked.”

+The verdict inspired smiles by Schulte and his lawyer, Sabrina Shroff, who described the charges he was convicted of afterward as “the most inconsequential.”

-The verdict followed four days of deliberations, during which jurors reached impasse on several counts.
-One juror was dismissed last week after telling the panel she had come across news about the Schulte case before the trial.
+One juror said as she left the courthouse that the jury was always split down the middle on the most serious counts, although the jury was composed of only 11 people after one juror was dismissed last week when she told the panel she had come across news about the Schulte case before the trial.

+Juror Alexis Anthony said she never thought the evidence was strong enough to convict Schulte of espionage-related charges.

+“For me, I never felt the burden of proof was proved,” she said.

 Prosecutors portrayed Schulte as a disgruntled software engineer who exploited a little-known back door in a CIA network to copy the hacking arsenal without raising suspicion, in what was said to be the largest leak in CIA history involving classified information.